octo-technology/OpenTezos/docs/michelson/smart_contracts.md

          NIL operation ; PAIR } }
 ```

-Notice that in Counter contract the parameter describing possible invocations is defined as:
+Notice that in the Counter contract the parameter describing possible invocations is defined as:

 ```js
 (or (or (nat %add) (nat %sub)) (unit %default))